cogentcore/core/system/composer/README.md

 * Maps Painter -> image (rasterx) or Painter -> canvas, or SVG, PDF
 * htmlcanvas must get its canvas from a system-level "Drawer" system.

-## Drawer, render.Scene

-We need a new abstraction at this level.
-Drawer is not the right one.

-It must be at the system level.